 What is GMT?

 The GMT has a unique design that offers several advantages.
 It is a segmented mirror telescope that employs seven of today’s largest stiff monolith mirrors as segments.
 Six off-axis 8.4 meter or 27-foot segments surround a central on-axis segment, forming a single optical surface 24.5 meters, or 80 feet, in diameter with a total collecting area of 368 square meters.
 The GMT will have a resolving power 10 times greater than the Hubble Space Telescope.
 The GMT project is the work of a distinguished international consortium of leading universities and science institutions.

 How will it work?

 Light from the edge of the universe will first reflect off of the seven primary mirrors, then reflect again off of the seven smaller secondary mirrors, and finally, down through the center primary mirror to the advanced CCD (charge coupled device) imaging cameras.
 There, the concentrated light will be measured to determine how far away objects are and what they are made of.

-The GMT primary mirrors are made at the Steward Observatory Mirror Lab (SOML) in Tucson, Arizona.
+The GMT primary mirrors are made at the Richard F. Caris Mirror Lab at the University of Arizona in Tucson.
 They are a marvel of modern engineering and glassmaking; each segment is curved to a very precise shape and polished to within a wavelength of light—approximately one-millionth of an inch.
 Although the GMT mirrors will represent a much larger array than any telescope, the total weight of the glass is far less than one might expect.
 This is accomplished by using a honeycomb mold, whereby the finished glass is mostly hollow.
 The glass mold is placed inside a giant rotating oven where it is “spin cast,” giving the glass a natural parabolic shape.
 This greatly reduces the amount of grinding required to shape the glass and also reduces weight.
 Finally, since the giant mirrors are essentially hollow, they can be cooled with fans to help equalize them to the night air temperature, thus minimizing distortion from heat.